la2050/archive/_projects/2016/connect-with-promise-providing-internet-connectivity-devices-to-families-in-public-housing.md

   school and be college and career ready, and acts as a key tool in parents ability to be engaged and empowered to direct their children’s learning.
   Today, the ultimate vehicle for opportunity is through the Internet.
-project_image_2: 3786211355741-team91.jpg
-empty_column_1: ''
 organization_name: EveryoneOn
 organization_website: everyoneon.org
-organization_name_2: EveryoneOn
-organization_activity: >-
-  EveryoneOn is committed to eliminating the digital divide by making high-speed, low-cost Internet, computers, and free digital literacy training accessible to all unconnected people in the U.S.
-ein: ''

 ---